-Because as a society, Americans are living longer than ever, one of the most difficult transitions people face is the change from independent living in their own home to living in a long-term care facility or nursing home.
+Because as a society, Americans are living longer than ever, one of the most difficult transitions people face is going from independent living in their own home or a supervised apartment to living in an assisted living facility or nursing home.

-Changes in New Jersey law have greatly expanded the availability of home and community-based health and personal assistance benefits under the Medicaid program.
-You don’t have to go to a nursing home to receive the care you need.
-Other options are available.
+Changes in New Jersey law have expanded the availability of home and community-based health and personal assistance benefits under the Medicaid program.
+You are not limited to a nursing home to receive the care you need.
+Other care options are possible.
 Call us today to discuss the details and receive an explanation of the benefits available to you.

-Most times the decision to move to a nursing home is a time of great stress.
-Some individuals have been hospitalized after a serious medical set back such as a stroke or fractured hip.
-Others have progressive degenerative illnesses such as Dementia, Parkinson’s or Multiple Sclerosis.
+I understand that the decision to move a loved one to a nursing home is a time of stress and feelings of guilt.
+Some individuals have been hospitalized after a serious medical set back such as a stroke or fractured hip and need remedial care.
+Others have progressive degenerative illnesses such as Dementia, Parkinson’s or Multiple Sclerosis, and require permanent placement.

-The transition into a nursing home is a daunting task of finding the right facility and securing payment for the care and services needed.
-Both tasks are equally difficult in New Jersey as there are more than 64 nursing homes in Central New Jersey alone and 364 nursing homes and assisted livings in the entire state to choose from.
-The monthly cost for nursing homes in Monmouth County, Ocean County, Mercer County and Middlesex County average per person between $7,800 to $13,000 or more!
-In northern NJ counties like Bergen, Essex and Hudson, rates are often even higher.
+The transition to a nursing home is daunting because of the need to find the right facility for the care and services needed.
+The task is equally difficult in New Jersey as there are more than 64 nursing homes in Central New Jersey alone and 364 nursing homes and assisted livings in the entire state to choose from.
+The monthly cost for nursing homes in Monmouth County, Ocean County, Mercer County and Middlesex County average per person between $10,000 to $14,000 or more!
+In northern NJ counties like Bergen, Essex and Hudson, daily and monthly rates are often even higher.

 Actual Client Testimonial